pburglin/aws101/README.md

 #### Commit code changes to local Git repo
 ```
-// review updates in SourceTree
 git add .
 git status
 git commit -m "Added Author entity"
 ```

 ### Review code changes with SourceTree

+NOTE: Change review in SourceTree can help you learn what JHipster is doing behind the scenes, and how you can use key components like Liquibase and internationalization.

 ### Create the Book data entity: